tsmith4014/mem0_deployment_lab/docs/instructors/instructor_notes.md

 ### Copy/paste IAM policy (attach to the student group)

-Yes—an instructor can attach a single IAM policy to the student IAM group to make this lab “just work”.
+An instructor can attach a single IAM policy to the student IAM group to make this lab work.

 Below is a **lab-friendly** policy.
 It is intentionally broader than production least-privilege.
 For real environments, tighten this with tag-based conditions and scoped resources.